three persons sitting on chair beside table

 Flexible work is a big trend, with companies increasingly relying on temporary, fixed-term, or selectively deployed skilled workers to stay competitive.
-Companies usually hire these workers as freelancers or via an agency like Coople, a digital staffing platform, that employs its workers.
+Companies usually hire these workers as freelancers or via a digital staffing platform and workforce management solution like Coople, which employs its workers directly.

-While both models offer flexibility, they have different legal implications that affect employee rights as well as taxation.
-Freelancers, agency workers and hiring companies need to understand the differences between these working models to avoid potential risks and respect the law.
+While both models offer flexibility, they have different legal and tax implications.
+Freelancers, platform-employed (or agency) workers, and hiring companies need to understand the differences between these working models to avoid potential risks and comply with the law.

 Working as a freelancer: What does it mean?